T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 - [Blue Team Overview](#overview-1)

 ## Red-Team
 Trainings in this section focus on offensive operations, emulating adversaries, exploiting vulnerabilities, and testing environments from the attacker’s perspective.
-The resources listed here will help you build or advance your capabilities in threat-emulation and adversary simulation.
-Although some offerings begin at entry-level, foundational pentesting knowledge is required to continue.
+The resources listed here will help you build or advance your capabilities in threat emulation and adversary simulation.
+Although some offerings are entry-level, foundational pentesting knowledge is required to proceed.

 ### Altered Security
 {{< figure src=/images/training-blogpost/alteredSecurity_logo.png align=center width="30%">}}
-Formerly known as Pentester Academy, Nikkil Mittal founded Altered Security.
-A part of pentester academy was sold to INE Security.
-Their known red team certifications are still available under the Altered Security name.
+Formerly known as Pentester Academy, Nikhil Mittal founded Altered Security.
+Part of Pentester Academy was sold to INE Security.
+Their well-known red team certifications remain available under the Altered Security name.
 Altered Security is known for their excellent labs like the Global Central Bank.

 #### [Certified Red Team Professional (CRTP)](https://www.alteredsecurity.com/adlab)
 CRTP focuses on entry-level Active Directory penetration testing from a Windows perspective.
 Although the course is fully taught from the windows perspective, lab walkthroughs using a C2 (Sliver) are also provided.
 {{< figure src=/images/training-blogpost/CRTP.png align=center width="50%">}}

 ##### Cost
-The Training is available in 3 formulas:
+The training is available in 3 options:
 - **$249** (excl.
-VAT) for 30 day lab access + life time access to course material + 1 exam attempt
+VAT) for 30 day lab access + lifetime access to course material + 1 exam attempt
 - **$379** (excl.
-VAT) for 60 day lab access + life time access to course material + 1 exam attempt
+VAT) for 60 day lab access + lifetime access to course material + 1 exam attempt
 - **$499** (excl.
-VAT) for 90 day lab access + life time access to course material + 1 exam attempt
+VAT) for 90 day lab access + lifetime access to course material + 1 exam attempt

 Note: They offer regular discounts on their trainings (20-25%).

 #### [Certified Red Team Expert (CRTE)](https://www.alteredsecurity.com/redteamlab)
 The CRTE contains Advanced Active Directory penetration testing knowledge.
-The training course is know for its elaborate lab including 8 forests to PWN.
+The training course is known for its elaborate lab, which includes eight forests to compromise.
 {{< figure src=/images/training-blogpost/CRTE.png align=center width="50%">}}

 ##### Cost
-The Training is available in 3 formulas:
+The training is available in 3 options:
 - **$299** (excl.
-VAT) for 30 day lab access + life time access to course material + 1 exam attempt
+VAT) for 30 day lab access + lifetime access to course material + 1 exam attempt
 - **$499** (excl.
-VAT) for 60 day lab access + life time access to course material + 1 exam attempt
+VAT) for 60 day lab access + lifetime access to course material + 1 exam attempt
 - **$699** (excl.
-VAT) for 90 day lab access + life time access to course material + 1 exam attempt
+VAT) for 90 day lab access + lifetime access to course material + 1 exam attempt

 Note: They offer regular discounts on their trainings (20-25%).